 The Community Standards Adjudication Process (CSAP) is implemented by the Office of Community Standards and addresses allegations of the Student Code of Conduct violations.
 When the College believes that adaptable resolutions or restorations are inappropriate or infeasible, the CSAP is available so the involved persons can benefit from the structure that the process provides.

-- For the 2020-21 academic year, cases that involve intellectual responsibility (academic integrity) allegations will be adjudicated by the previous CSAP version that existed in the 2019-20 year.
+- For the 2020-21 academic year and beyond, cases that involve intellectual responsibility (academic integrity) allegations will be adjudicated by the previous CSAP version that existed in the 2019-20 year.

-- As some College processes and policies are being adjusted during the 2020-21 academic year, please be advised that some cross references to other sections of the code may become obsolete.
+- As some College processes and policies were adjusted during the 2020-21 academic year, please be advised that some cross references to other sections of the code may become obsolete.
 For assistance with cross references, please contact the Office of Community Standards.

-- The College's Non-Title IX Sexual Misconduct Adjudication Addendum will apply to any matter that involves allegations of sexual misconduct in prohibition of the College's Nondiscrimination and Harassment Policy.
+- The College's Non-Title IX Sexual Misconduct Adjudication Addendum will apply to any matter that involves allegations of sexual misconduct in violation of the College's Nondiscrimination and Harassment Policy.